 An Investment Committee again!
 A month can pass quickly, especially if there is a lot going on in the markets.
 In light of recent market events (Italy, Turkey, Argentina), I was surprised that our risk stance has not changed since our last Investment Committee meeting.
 Obviously, it takes a lot to get us out of […]

-The spring meeting of the International Monetary Fund was held in Washington from 20th to 23rd April.
+The spring meeting of the International Monetary Fund was held in Washington from 20 to 23 April.
 This event was the reason for an investor conference that I attended in order to get an idea of the status quo of the global economy as well as of risks and opportunities.